bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.2551279527559056in"} -->

 One of those terms is breakpoint.
-People hear it talk about it all the time when they\'re talking about responsive design, but what are they?
+People hear it talk about it all the time when they&apos;re talking about responsive design, but what are they?

 Breakpoints are sizes or positions that define a change in your site layout or content.
-So, you might say, I\'m going to set a breakpoint at 500 pixels, 800 pixels and 1,000 pixels.
-And depending on those sizes you\'re expecting to see some sort of change.
+So, you might say, I&apos;m going to set a breakpoint at 500 pixels, 800 pixels and 1,000 pixels.
+And depending on those sizes you&apos;re expecting to see some sort of change.

 We use these breakpoints to provide the best possible experience for users based on the device information we have.
-Now, there\'s more to it than just breakpoints.
+Now, there&apos;s more to it than just breakpoints.

 You might also want to talk about resolution, whether using print, but breakpoints are really a key element that you want to understand.
 The other phrase I use quite a bit in conjunctions with breakpoints is this idea that they trigger something, breakpoints trigger changes.
 And to be honest, it may not be the best phrase to use.
-That\'s because most people don\'t actually resize their window when they\'re on it.
+That&apos;s because most people don&apos;t actually resize their window when they&apos;re on it.
 You open up your screen and there it is.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->